 All GP Practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Spilsby Surgery during the year ended 30 June 2015 was £79,451 before tax and national insurance.
-This is for 3 full time GPs, 1 part time GP and 0 locum GPs who worked in the practice for more than 6 months.
+The average pay for GPs working in Spilsby Surgery during the year ended 30 June 2020 was £96,594 before tax and national insurance.
+This is for 3 full time GPs, 2 part time GPs and 0 locum GPs who worked in the practice for more than 6 months.

 Health Visitors help mothers to cope with children under five, advising on things like hygiene, safety, feeding and sleeping.
 They also co-ordinate child immunisation programmes and organise special clinics or drop-in centres.
 Health Visitors can also advise on healthy eating, keeping warm and getting the right exercise.
 Two part-time Health Visitors are attached to the Practice.
 They operate out of the Grace Swan Clinic in Hundleby Road and are usually available by telephone between 9.00 and 10.00am on weekdays.
 Their telephone number is Spilsby 01790 752374.